whalenpt/spida/README.rst

 In general, one should prefer ETD35 as it often has the best speed and stability for diagonal systems.
 No non-diagonal methods are implemented as of yet (see the python package for that functionality).

-This project implements the
-functionality of the python rkstiff package in C++ and also includes several high-level wrappers for third-party Fast-Fourier Transforms (FFTs), among other transforms.
-The aim of the project is to provide fast solutions of partial-differential-equations (PDEs) using pseudo-spectral methods.

 Dependencies
 ------------